megaphonixmusic/midiphonix/README.md

 ## To-do
 * Create a periodic reminder to enable Low Latency in video player
+* Stackable commands?
+  * This will be challenging
 * Playing infinite notes (on/off messages)
   * Maybe not a good idea for 24/7 unattended streams
 * Replace samples